stonemjs/docs/src/docs/essentials/configuration.md

 - Your application logic should ask the environment what it needs to know.
 - The system should validate and normalize that input before using it.

 The `Env` module acts as the **bridge** between external configuration and internal behavior.
-It gives your application a reliable and type-safe way to retrieve environment variables, enforce defaults, and catch invalid input early — without leaking domain concerns into the environment.
+It gives your application a reliable and type-safe way to retrieve environment variables, enforce defaults, and catch invalid input early, without leaking domain concerns into the environment.

 This aligns perfectly with the core principle of the Continuum:
 > *The domain must not depend directly on its context, but it must be aware that the context is uncertain.*

-Environment configuration lets you **embrace that uncertainty** — with structure.
+Environment configuration lets you **embrace that uncertainty**, with structure.

 In serverless environments like **AWS Lambda**, environment variables are typically defined in the platform settings (e.g., Lambda console, deployment manifest).

-The `Env` module abstracts *where* they come from — whether from `.env` files, runtime process variables, or injected by your FaaS provider — so you can write universal configuration code that works **anywhere**.
+The `Env` module abstracts *where* they come from, whether from `.env` files, runtime process variables, or injected by your FaaS provider, so you can write universal configuration code that works **anywhere**.

 ## Working with Environment Variables

 Stone.js supports two kinds of environment variable files:

-### `.env` — Private Environment
+### `.env`, Private Environment
 Used for **server-side only** variables.
 These are sensitive values like database URLs, API keys, or internal feature flags.
 They are **never bundled**, **never exposed**, and only available in the Node.js runtime.